chboeh/AzureSentinel/Training/KQL-CTF.md

 2. The results are a little over whelming, take it down to a sample set of data.
 We're going to take it down to 10

+>Tip : Hints offer an example of something you'll need to accomplish the query

 [Hint](https://docs.microsoft.com/en-us/azure/kusto/query/takeoperator)
 [Anwser](Answers/KQLRefresher_2.md)